edgarweto/es6-performance-compare/README.md

   * Add service for popularity and sort by popularity
   * Add service for uploading tests results along with machine, browser and env data
   * Add service for adding new tests
-  * UI: run on webworkers in order to leave UI responsive (would affect measurements?)

 ## Thanks to